 George Richardson, (far left in the family photo) owner of the City Barber Shop on West Main St, next to the Episcopal Church, which he purchased from the Tibbs family.
 He had previously purchased the barbershop in the Gilcher Hotel, but that business ended when the hotel was destroyed by fire in March 1913, after which he purchased Tibbs' shop.
-903 Nicknamed "Pap" or "General," he was born in Irvine, KY 22 Dec 1858, where he began barbering about 1878, working at one time at the Estill Springs health resort.904 where he died.906
+907 Nicknamed "Pap" or "General," he was born in Irvine, KY 22 Dec 1858, where he began barbering about 1878, working at one time at the Estill Springs health resort.
+908 haircuts to \$.50, including the City Barber Shop.
+He came to Danville about 1902 and barbered for John Tibbs at the 1941 location of the City Barber Shop.
+Later, he worked for Pres Shirley on North Third, then he purchased the Gilcher Hotel barbershop from William Duncan, operating that until the fire which destroyed the hotel in March 1914.
+He then purchased Tibbs' shop, and operated it since then.
+He married Eddie Clay Harris in Irvine 17 March 1881, the couple having eleven children, including Either One, who occupied Chair 1 at the City Barbershop.
+909